foodfight/showz/scripts/episode-51-testing-in-practice.md

 * What is the status of each of these testing tools on windows?
 * What role can chef-zero play in testing?
 * What can one use to test a cluster of servers and their interactions?
+* Is there a way to use different drivers for different environments? i.e. on my mac os x laptop i want to use the vagrant/virtualbox driver but on my jenkins server I want to use LXC or AWS

 Picks<a name="picks"></a>
 -----